 The information below presents our policies and procedures for a wedding in The Episcopal Church tradition.
-You are encouraged to read it carefully, and if you have questions or are interested in celebrating your wedding at St. Thomas, you are invited to call the parish office at 252-923-9141.
+You are encouraged to read it carefully, and if you have questions or are interested in celebrating your wedding at Emmanuel Episcopal Church, you are invited to call the parish office at (815)964-5514.

-Christian marriage is a solemn and public covenant between a man and a woman entered into in the presence of God and lived out in the support of a community of faith.
-A Christian marriage is a relationship between a man and a woman formed and lived out in God's presence and in the discernment of God's will.
+Christian marriage is a solemn and public covenant between two people entered into in the presence of God and lived out in the support of a community of faith.
+A Christian marriage is a relationship between two people formed and lived out in God's presence and in the discernment of God's will.
 The wedding ceremony is the liturgical expression of that relationship.
 The wedding is a worship service of joy and thanksgiving which includes the public exchange of vows and the proclamation of God's blessing.
 The Book of Common Prayer states, "Marriage is not to be entered into unadvisedly or lightly, but reverently, deliberately, and in accordance with the purposes for which it was instituted by God."
 (BCP 435)